sidewalklabs/oldto/data/README.md

 # Toronto Archives Data Collection

-See DanVK's [notes][2].
-The Toronto Archives' web site has 100,000+ digitized photos but also has a number of issues which make it challenging for us to use:
+The Toronto Archives' web site has 100,000+ digitized photos.

-  * Most URLs include a temporary session ID which expires after an hour.
-    This means you can't copy/paste links to anything.
-  * It's not immediately clear whether image records have a unique ID.

-As it turns out, their mobile site has a few more features, e.g. permalinks.
 To collect data on all the digitized photos, we use an empty search on their mobile web site and iterate through the paginated results.

 Here's the procedure: